Skip to main content

 • You will be prompted to enter your current physical address(es).
 If you would like your paperwork mailed to a different address, please indicate that in your email (see next step below).

-• After completing the Online Marriage Kiosk, email us with the following information:
+• After completing the Online Marriage Kiosk, if you would like to complete the process over the phone email us with the following information:

 • The transaction number generated when you clicked “Submit”